 Thanks to the internet, you can also take dance classes for free online.
 Some websites are actually very useful.
 You can download explanations, discover a type of dance and its origins and follow videos to learn the steps.
 Repeating a routine is sometimes tedious, but once you've learned the moves, you will start to see progress quickly.

 Suitable for everyone, there are classes for all levels: introduction to dance, beginner, intermediate and expert level.
 It is always good to keep trying to improve, to have new ideas and to try new steps.
 Some dance websites specialise in a particular style of dance while others are more general.
 This is the case for Learn To Dance: a website dedicated to a variety of different dances including videos, tips and free classes.

-Check out our Zumba classes online!
+Check out our dance classes Brisbane!

 Learn how to dance to the different dance genres.